Naaooj/spring-sandbox/README.md

 # Spring Sandbox

 Project aimed at testing various frameworks, all around Spring.
+Below it the list of what is included:
+* Spring MVC
+* Spring Social
+* Hibernate
+* Spring Data JPA
+* Spring Test
+* Thymeleaf
+* Liquibase
+* Bean Validation

 ## Configuration
 To build and run the project, you have to: